elisapercalli/MASFit/README.md

 MASFit is a code intended to simulate the antineutrino spectrum that JUNO will receive and evaluate the sensitivity of the experiment with a CHI squared test.
 The code will produce a simulated spectrum and fit it with both normal and inverted models, computing the difference between the two CHI squared.

-You can run the code "MASFit_1.py" with Python giving as input the file "input_MASFit_1.txt", "inputFlux.txt" and "".
+You can run the code "MASFit_1.py" with Python giving as input the file "input_MASFit_1.txt", "inputFlux.txt" and "bkg_geo_nu.txt".
 Command line example: python3 MASFit_0.py input_MASFit_0.txt inputFlux.txt
 The file "inputFlux.txt" contains the un-obscillated flux of anti-neutrinos from reactor.
 It has to have the same number of elements of the Nbin in the main code (you can set it from the input file).
 The file "MASFit_func.py" is called in the main code and contains some of the funtions used.